JavaFXpert/vqe-playground/vqe-article/the-vqe-inator.md

  \end{matrix}
 $$

-The right side of the previous figure contains basis states that represent the color combinations, with $0$ denoting red and $1$ denoting blue.
+This matrix serves as our *Hamiltonian operator*, as we'll use it in operations to determine energy values of our graph.
+To the right of the matrix are basis states that represent the possible color combinations, with $0$ denoting red and $1$ denoting blue.
 For example the fourth row of the matrix represents the energy state ($-1$) of our graph when the A and B vertices are colored blue, and the C vertex is colored red.
-To obtain the energy value from this matrix for a given basis state, we'll first multiply the matrix by a vector that represents the basis state.
+To obtain the energy value from this matrix for a given basis state, we'll first multiply the matrix by a column vector that represents the basis state.
 For example, the following operation yields a vector that contains the energy value for the $\vert011\rangle$ basis state.
 $$
 \begin{bmatrix}
   2 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\